-I'm just getting around to sharing things from my hospitalization with you.
+I'm just getting around to sharing things from my hospitalization.
 I'm going to share these pictures, but then move on because it's now May, I'm feeling 100% better, and ready to put this chapter behind me.

 I mentioned in my last post that I felt the Lord's presence with me throughout, and here's one instance.
 To give you some background for this picture, I had not told anyone what was going on because I didn't think it was a big deal, and I didn't want to worry anyone.
 The only ones who knew were Jerry and Andy.
 Well, I did tell my sister, but that's because she texted me while I was in the ER the first time and I couldn't exactly have a text conversation at that time, but nobody else knew.
 So the second time when I came home but had to go right back, on the way to the ER, Jerry stopped to get the mail.
 I don't know why he did, but at the time it seemed perfectly normal to me too!
 Anyway, in the mailbox was a card and gift from my mom.
 Here is what it was.